-5.1 PNCD Data errors
+5.1 Customer Record IPND Upload File and PNCD Data errors

-- 5.1.1 Where PNCD contains a Hard Error: - (a) the IPND Manager must not add the PNCD to the IPND; and - (b) the IPND Manager must produce a Hard Reject within 24 hours for retrieval by the Data Provider. - 5.1.2 Where PNCD contains a Soft Error: - (a) the IPND Manager must add the PNCD to the IPND and must tag it to indicate the presence of a Soft Error; and - (b) the IPND Manager must produce a Soft Reject within 24 hours for retrieval by the Data Provider.
+- 5.1.1 Where the Customer Record IPND Upload File has failed: - (a) the IPND Manager must not add any PNCD contained in the Customer Record IPND Upload File to the IPND; and - (b) the IPND Manager must produce a File Reject notification within 24 hours for retrieval by the Data Provider. - 5.1.2 Where PNCD contains a Hard Error: - (a) the IPND Manager must not add the PNCD to the IPND; and - (b) the IPND Manager must produce a Hard Reject notification within 24 hours for retrieval by the Data Provider. - 5.1.3 Where PNCD contains a Soft Error: - (a) the IPND Manager must add the PNCD to the IPND and must tag it to indicate the presence of a Soft Error; and - (b) the IPND Manager must produce a Soft Reject notification within 24 hours for retrieval by the Data Provider. - 5.1.4 Where PNCD is identified by a CSP or Data User as potentially incorrect, contains an error or queries the content of the PNCD, the Data User will create a Data User Query File (DUQF) and make it available to the IPND Manager, as set out in the manner specified in the IPND Technical Requirements. - 5.1.5 The IPND Manager must produce a Data Provider Query File notification under clause 5.1.4 to the relevant Data Provider within 24 hours for retrieval by the Data Provider. - 5.1.6 The IPND Manager must make available feedback with all error notifications to Data Providers in response to each Customer Record IPND Upload File which contained errors.